Muss124/MazeGenerator/README.md

 # MazeGenerator
 Generating maze of certain sizes.
 Visualized with OpenGL and GLUT

-Can be launched by Debug\Labyrinth.exe
+Can be launched by Debug\Labyrinth.exe or by opening project itself
 ### TODO
 * [ ] Split source into separate files
 * [ ] Solve problem with variables location